Skip to content

 3. Wednesday: Agent reviews and sends.

-4. Thursday: Copilot summarizes new emails and meetings.
+4. Thursday: Claude summarizes new emails and meetings.

 5. Friday: Claude drafts weekly updates and next-week prep.